Non-Archimedean Whitney stratifications

-To prove $d$-translatability on many balls $B$, we roughly proceed as follows.
-First, we use Lemma~\ref{lem:Stwf} to refine our coloring in such a way that each monochromatic piece $C$ is $(\dim C)$-translatable separately on suitable balls (more precisely, we obtain that each $C$ is ``sub-affine''; see Definition~\ref{defn:sub-aff}).
-Merging the individual translatabilities of the monochromatic pieces $C$ into $d$-translatability of the whole coloring (on a given ball $B$) is done in Lemma~\ref{lem:ZP}.
-A main ingredient to this is that for a suitable coordinate projection $\pi\colon B \to K^d$, any two $\pi$-fibers are risometric.
-To obtain such risometries between fibers, we proceed in two different ways, depending on whether $d = 1$ or $d \ge 2$.
+To prove $d$-translatability on many balls $B$ (where ``many'' means: outside of a ($d-1$)-dimensional set), we roughly proceed as follows.
+First note that we can always ``refine'' $\chi$, i.e., we can replace it by a map $\chi'$ such that each $\chi'$-fiber is entirely contained in a $\chi$-fiber.
+We use Proposition~\ref{prop:Stwf} (which in turn uses the Jacobian property) to refine $\chi$ in such a way that each $\chi$-fiber $C$ separately becomes $(\dim C)$-translatable on suitable balls.
+The biggest difficulty then consists in showing that on many balls $B$, these individual translatabilities fit together well enough to yield translatability of the whole map $\chi$; this is done using Lemma~\ref{lem:ZP}.
+A main prerequisite for that lemma is that there exists a coordinate projection $\pi\colon B \to K^d$ such that between any two $\pi$-fibers, there exists a risometry respecting $\chi$.

-Note that the fibers we are interested in are $(n-d)$-dimensional.
-In the case $d \ge 2$, we can apply induction to $(n-d+1)$-dimensional affine subspaces.
-This yields many risometries inside such a space, and using Lemma~\ref{lem:IIK}, these ``many'' will turn out to be ``enough'': we obtain a $(d-1)$-dimensional ``bad'' set $X'$ (as above) such that for any ball $B$ not intersecting $X'$, there exists a $\pi\colon B\to K^d$ such that all $\pi$-fibers are risometric.